 It must arrive before your state’s ballot return deadline.

 If you have not received your blank ballot 30 days before an election, use the emergency Federal Write-in Absentee Ballot to vote.

 Do note: U.S. citizens abroad must submit a new Federal Post Card Application (FPCA) each year to vote in U.S. elections.

 It’s easy to forget our citizenship when we are so far removed from the daily goings-on.
 That’s fine—I choose not to vote for the more local issues because I don’t feel informed enough about them to vote consciously.
-But the high-levels workings of our government touch basically every country in the world—so no matter where you’re living now, it’s almost certain that you will be impacted by the outcome of the U.S. elections.
-So you might as well voice your say in them.
+But the high-level workings of our government touch basically every country in the world—so no matter where you’re living now, it’s almost certain that you will be impacted by the outcome of the U.S. elections.
+You might as well voice your say in them.
 So speak up.

 Pin now, read later!